 The modest but interesting church consists of two floors and houses two large, beautiful paintings above the altar.
 They depict The Crucifixion and The Last Supper.
 I find it surprising the church still stands – surrounding it are towering residential constructions on what must be prime property.
 When I meet the old, friendly caretaker it turns out he’s Hindu.
 The last Armenian caretaker, Mikel Housep Martirossian, recently moved to Canada to retire with his family.
 He used to be a jute trader and is believed to have been Bangladesh’s sole remaining Armenian.

 By now I understand that visiting the most densely populated city on the planet is best done in bite-sized chunks.
 My senses are constantly overwhelmed.
 Outside I wear ear plugs against the stupefying noise of traffic and construction, and a face mask which I hope filters out the carcinogenic particles of its chronically polluted air.
-I don’t dare to imagine what the health problems are of the street workers – nearly half a million rickshaws circulate in Dhaka.
+I don’t dare to imagine what the health problems are of the street workers – an estimated one million rickshaws circulate in Dhaka.
 Yet, the resilience of its residents seems close to superhuman.
 Even in the midst of improbable traffic chaos, exhausted rickshaw drivers turn with a smile to have their picture taken while other locals stop me every 50 metres to shake my hand with the inevitable question, “Your country?”

 How to visit Dhaka

 Taking a local guided tour will probably make for a more comfortable and informed visit.
 On the other hand, exploring the city on your own will lead to unexpected and rich encounters both with people and sites.
 Whatever suits you best, don’t rush and provide for at least two to three days as this is a city that requires time as much as energy.
 Local tour companies that are often recommended include Nijhoom Tours, Royal Bengal Tours, and Bengal Tours.